Your session has timed out

 Inside our resume builder you will find tips and examples for your resume.

-You should write a resume objective if you have no experience in the industry, are changing careers, or have noticeable gaps in your job history.
+You should use an objective if you have a resume without experience in the industry, are changing careers, or have noticeable gaps in your job history.

 It’s still your sales pitch, but tells who you are and why you would be a valuable hire.